gbv/avram-js/README.md

-+patternMismatch         values not matching an expected pattern +invalidPosition         values not matching expected positions +recordTypes             support record types +undefinedCode           values not found in an expected codelist -undefinedCodelist       non-resolveable codelist references -countRecord             expected number of records not met
++patternMismatch         values not matching an expected pattern +invalidPosition         values not matching expected positions +recordTypes             support record types +invalidFlag             value is not a concatenation of flags +undefinedCode           values not found in an expected codelist -undefinedCodelist       non-resolveable codelist references -countRecord             expected number of records not met